tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/workers.rst

 -  A worker threads pool is created on daemon startup.
 An internal network thread handles all the incoming network connections.
-   Subsequent queries on any connection are then put into a queue, and processed in order by the first avaialble worker thread from the pool.
+   Subsequent queries on any connection are then put into a queue, and processed in order by the f.html avaialble worker thread from the pool.
 No threads are normally created or killed, neither for new connections, nor for new queries.
 Network thread uses poll() and epoll() on Linux and WSAPoll on Windows (Vista and later).
 This is